sachsmc/pseval/README.md

 ## Installation

 `pseval` is an R package aimed at implementing existing methods for surrogate evaluation using a flexible and common interface.
 It is still in active development and testing.
-Development will take place on [the Github page](https://github.com/sachsmc/pseval), and the current version of the package can be installed as shown below.
+Development will take place here on [the Github page](https://github.com/sachsmc/pseval), and the current version of the package can be installed as shown below.
 First you must install the `devtools` package, if you haven't already `install.packages("devtools")`.

 ```{r eval = FALSE}
 devtools::install_github("sachsmc/pseval")
 ```

-Check out the [vignette](https://sachsmc.github.io/pseval) for methodological details and package information.
+Check out the [vignette](https://sachsmc.github.io/pseval) for methodological details and information on how to use the package.

 ## References